How the C&O Canal Transformed Georgetown, DC: Then and Now

 The Chesapeake and Ohio Canal has long influenced Georgetown's physical, commercial, and cultural identity.
 Known today as a popular walking path and historic landmark.
 It started as an ambitious infrastructure project that helped shape Georgetown's development over nearly two centuries.
-Exploring the C&O Canal Georgetown, D.C., history reveals how commerce, real estate, and daily life in the neighborhood evolved around this key transportation route.
+Exploring the C&O Canal history reveals how commerce, real estate, and daily life in the neighborhood evolved around this key transportation route.

 This blog explores the legacy and ongoing role of the canal in local life.